Charles Walters: Dance director at MGM

 Walters went to MGM under contract as a dance director.
-Among the movies he worked on were Presenting Lily Mars (1943) (where he danced with Judy Garland at the end), Du Barry Was a Lady (1943), Best Foot Forward (1943) and Girl Crazy (1943) (where he again danced with Garland, in "Embraceable You").
+Among the movies he worked on were Presenting Lily Mars (1943) (where he danced with Judy Garland at the end), Du Barry Was a Lady (1943), Best Foot Forward, (1943) and Girl Crazy (1943) (where he again danced with Garland, in "Embraceable You").

 Walters also worked on Broadway Rhythm (1944) and did uncredited choreography on Gaslight (1944) and Since You Went Away (1944).
 He then did Meet the People (1944), Meet Me in St. Louis (1944), and Thrill of a Romance (1945).
 Walters was dance director on Ziegfeld Follies (1945) and did uncredited directing of the segment "A Great Lady Has an Interview".
 He directed the 10-minute short Spreadin' the Jam (1946).
 He did choreography for Her Highness and the Bellboy (1945), Week-End at the Waldorf (1945), Bud Abbott and Lou Costello in Hollywood (1945) (in which he appeared), Till the Clouds Roll By (1946), and Summer Holiday (shot 1946, released 1948).

 He returned to Broadway to choreograph St. Louis Woman (1946).

 Director

-Walters' first credited directorial effort was the musical Good News (1947) with June Allyson and Peter Lawford.
-He then did, Easter Parade (1948) with Fred Astaire and Judy Garland, He also directed Astaire and Ginger Rogers in The Barkleys of Broadway (1949). which was a mammoth hit for the studio, earning a profit of over $5 million, establishing Walters as a director.
+Walters's first credited feature directorial effort was the musical Good News (1947) with June Allyson and Peter Lawford.
+He then did Easter Parade (1948) with Fred Astaire and Judy Garland.
+He also directed Astaire and Ginger Rogers in The Barkleys of Broadway (1949), which was a mammoth hit for the studio, earning a profit of over $5 million, establishing Walters as a director.

 Walters also directed Garland and Gene Kelly in Summer Stock (1950).

 He followed this with his first non-musical comedy Three Guys Named Mike (1951), then the Esther Williams vehicle Texas Carnival (1951).
 Walters went to Broadway to direct Garland's appearance at the Palace (1951–52) which ran for 266 performances.
 He went back to Hollywood to do The Belle of New York (1952), which starred Astaire and Vera-Ellen, and was a notable flop.

 He received a Best Director Oscar nomination for the 1953 film Lili, starring Leslie Caron, for which Caron was also Oscar nominated.
 Walters did another two with Williams, Dangerous When Wet (1953) and Easy to Love (1953).
 In between these he tried his first drama, Torch Song (1953) with Joan Crawford.

 Walters and Caron tried to repeat the success of Lili with The Glass Slipper (1955), but it was not as popular.
-However a Frank Sinatra-Debbie Reynolds comedy, The Tender Trap, (1955) was well liked, as was the Bing Crosby-Sinatra-Grace Kelly musical High Society (1956).
+However, a Frank Sinatra–Debbie Reynolds comedy, The Tender Trap (1955), was well liked, as was the Bing Crosby-Sinatra-Grace Kelly musical High Society (1956).